bhushan9/SE17-group-O/README.md

 We designed a Web Application that allows the users to create accounts and read news.
 It was developed in [Python Flask Web application framework](http://flask.pocoo.org/).
 It is located in the **WolfPost** folder.
 It is in the process of development.
 It will be also combined with a Twitter API, that could post the summarized news as tweets.

-## Solution2: Text-to-Speech News summarizer
+## Solution2: Email

-The second method was to provide an audio interface that could produce the news as computer generated speech.
-We are currently using a Javascript library to acomplish this.
+The second method we implemeted uses email to distribute aggrigate news.
+Newsletters are pushed out daily to members of our site.
+Only the top news stories from the previous day are sent out through email.

 ## Solution3: Twitter Bot